 - 2. Candidates for the Degree shall undertake research in accordance with the following provisions: - i) The minimum period of study for each candidate shall be one academic year of full-time study or two academic years of part-time study. - ii) The College Senate shall nominate to the Higher Degrees Committee a main supervisor for each candidate.
-The supervisor shall be a member of the College staff recognised as a teacher of the University; and he/she shall submit a written report to the College Senate and to the Higher Degrees Committee at least once a semester on the progress of the candidate. - iii) The Higher Degrees Committee shall appoint a Professor or Lecturer in the University as an additional supervisor for each candidate. - iv) On completion of the prescribed period of research each candidate shall present a thesis embodying the results of his/her work.
+The supervisor shall be a member of the College staff recognised as a teacher of the University; and he/she shall report to the College Senate at least once a semester on the progress of the candidate; the report to be copied to the Higher Degrees Committee. - iii) The Higher Degrees Committee shall appoint a Professor or Lecturer in the University as an additional supervisor for each candidate. - iv) On completion of the prescribed period of research each candidate shall present a thesis embodying the results of his/her work.
 The thesis must be in English and shall not exceed 40,000 words.
 In addition to presenting a thesis a candidate will normally be required to undergo oral examination.